Postleaf/postleaf/README.md

 ![Postleaf on a laptop, tablet, and phone](http://postleaf.s3.amazonaws.com/website/images/devices.png)

-Postleaf is a simple, beautiful, decentralized publishing platform that anyone can use.
-It's free, open source, and built for the modern publisher.
+Postleaf is a beautifully designed open source blogging platform built for the modern publisher.

 Created by [Cory LaViska](https://twitter.com/claviska)